Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 - Finding .44 Mag ammo at reasonable prices is a perpetual struggle

 “Do you feel lucky?”
 Yeah, I had to.
 Everyone does.
-But beyond the Clint Eastwood mystique, the Model 29 is actually a seriously capable revolver.
+But beyond the Clint Eastwood mystique, the Model 29 is a seriously capable revolver.
 The N-frame is Smith & Wesson’s largest standard frame, and it needs to be.
 The .44 Magnum generates forces that would shake smaller guns apart.

 For California residents who spend time hiking or hunting in bear country, this is a legitimate trail gun.
 Black bears are present throughout the Sierras and Northern California mountains, and a 240-grain .44 Mag hardcast is real medicine for a bad encounter.
 This isn’t a range toy purchase.
 It’s an insurance policy with walnut grips.